Simple Pointers for Homeschooling as a Single Mom.

 And that is what I hope you understand!
 Going back to get fundamental skills is completely attainable!

 It may be a bit of a shocker!
 But don’t give in to discouragement.
-Know that this is the situation that many kids deal with.
+Be aware that this is a situation many kids face.

 Single moms and their kids have often been through trauma, are short on basic needs, and are limited in time.
 That’s okay!
-We need to acknowledge where we are.
+We need to acknowledge our current position.

 There is something wholesome about starting where we need to be!